 Crabs are known to be good sources of essential macro and micro minerals such as potassium, phosphorus, calcium, magnesium, copper and iron (Kucukgulmez et al., 2006).
 Aquatic organisms such as crustacean shellfish have become a staple food because of their health promoting benefits; shellfish are nutritionally valuable sources of various minerals and high-quality proteins (Skonberg & Perkins, 2002).
 The nutritional status and chemical composition of different crab species have been dealt with extensively (Omotoso, 2005; Moronkola et al., 2011; Jimmy & Arazu, 2012).
 However, studies on the health of these crabs and their safety in relation to human consumption and zoonoses have not been conducted extensively in some parts of Nigeria; the few studies done in Nigeria are quite underwhelming with scanty reports.
-Thus, a study on parasites of C. amnicola and C. armatum will provide vital information on the species that harbour more parasites as well as determine if the observed parasites have infective larval stages capable of zoonoses and ascertain the suitability of these crabs for consumption.
+Add couple of lines on parasites of crabs in general and their ill effects.
+Add lines on previous studies in the same area on parasites of crabs if any and how does the present study differ from earlier studies.
+Thus, a study on parasites of C. amnicola and C. armatum crabs will provide vital information on the species that harbour more parasites as well as determine if the observed parasites have infective larval stages capable of zoonoses and ascertain the suitability of these crabs for consumption.

 2. MATERIALS AND METHODS